zsparks/scheme-dep/README.md

 The original paper's homepage, with links to the paper & associated code (neither of which I am affiliated with), is http://www.andres-loeh.de/LambdaPi/

+indep.scm: the original, non-dependently-typed language

+dep.scm: the base dependently-typed language

+rich-dep.scm: dep.scm augmented with natural numbers & vectors, and an implementation of plus & append.